Alberton Football Netball League: 2005–2008: DWWWW Allies de-merger

 Since merging in 1997 the DWWWW Allies had enjoyed some early years of success with premierships in 1998, 1999 and 2003.
 However, with the further expansion of the league in 2005 the club tired of travelling up to two hours west to places such as Dalyston, Bass and Cowes.
 Some supporters and players with the club began agitating for a move to the closer North Gippsland Football League.

 This change was looking set to be approved, until in 2007 a proposal was put forth for the club to play all their home games at Woodside.
 The Devon-Welshpool people of the club who were proud of the facilities at the Alberton West Recreation Reserve, refused to agree.

 After a number of meetings failed to find a solution an extraordinary resolution took place.
 The club de-merged.

 Most of the Won Wron-Woodside people, led by Anthony Banik, moved away from the rest of the club to form a new entity known as the Woodside & District Wildcats.
 The new club would join the North Gippsland Football League from the 2008 season onwards, whilst DWWWW would continue competing in the Alberton league, albeit with a heavily weakened playing list.

 The division of the club extended beyond football, causing a major rift within the local community that in some cases continues to this day.
 Despite, the divide DWWWW refused to revert to their former name of Devon-Welshpool.
 A number of Won Wron-Woodside life members had remained on board with DWWWW through the split and the club president Matthew Moore had remained hopeful that some Won Wron-Woodside people may return.

-In the six years after the de-merger the DWWWW football club's on-field success with virtually non-existent.
-From 2008 to 2013 the DWWWW senior would achieve only 3 wins and a staggering 105 losses, which included four winless seasons.
+In the six years after the de-merger the DWWWW football club's on-field success was virtually non-existent.
+From 2008 to 2013 the DWWWW senior team would achieve only 3 wins and a staggering 105 losses, which included four winless seasons.
 This level of poor on-field results was mirrored in the reserve and junior grades.

 In 2014 after multiple years of struggling for success and maintaining a large enough playing list the options had become limited and the members voted for the club to enter recess.